mathiasare/SIREN-ImageColorizerProject/index.md

 ### Models trained on 40 images

-As, also stated in the [emil_wallner](https://medium.com/@emilwallner/colorize-b-w-photos-with-a-100-line-neural-network-53d9b4449f8d), first "proper" results started to emerge after training with 40 images.
+As, also stated in the [emil_wallner](https://medium.com/@emilwallner/colorize-b-w-photos-with-a-100-line-neural-network-53d9b4449f8d), first "proper" results started to emerge after training with 40 images of size 256x256.
 We chose 40 images, mainly portraits and some landscapes, and trained the model on them.
 For this, as it takes a lot of machine power already, we used Google Colab and adjusted the model to work with GPU.

 We used 2 batch training with 20 images each and here is the loss after 1000 epochs of training: